iominh/ng-scrollbars/readme.md

 }
 ```

-This is because Malihu looks at the width of the child elements and adjusts, so if the child elements
+This is because Malihu looks at the width of the child elements and adjusts, so the child elements
 may shrink to 0 width if nothing is specified.
 Also note the container width is a little wider
 than its contents width because of the extra scrollbar width.